 If you are troubled when you sin, that’s a good sign.
 Your discomfort is evidence of the new nature and desires God has put within you.
 Your heart is to please the Lord.

 But if you are untroubled when you sin – perhaps because you think grace is a license to sin – then wake up and smell the coffee.
 Something is wrong.

 For the grace of God that brings salvation has appeared to all men.
 It teaches us to say “No” to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age.
 (Tit 2:11-12)

 If you are a Christian you are a new creation.
-The new has come and the old has gone.
-When you came to Christ you did not sign up for a program of life-long reform and self-improvement.
-That way lies disaster and disappointment.
+You need to believe that the old has gone and the new has come.
+When you came to Christ you did not sign up for a life-long program of self-improvement.
 Christ is your life.
-Learn to allow Him to express His flawless, sinless life through your earthen vessel.
+Allow him to express his sinless life through your earthen vessel.